jhuynh226/Monochrome-Dots-WIN-UW/README.md

 ---

+## Installation

+---

 ## Notes
-1. If the weather widget isn't working in Yasb replace the api key.
+- **If the weather widget isn't working in Yasb replace the api key
-2. In yasb for right side modules I have labels commented out that use icons instead of descriptors.
+- **For the right side modules in Yasb I have labels commented out that use icons instead of descriptors
-3. Replace the file path for source in FastFetch.
+- **Replace the file path for source in FastFetch.